Coronavirus: Update On City Operations

 Sandhill Crane Golf Course will be open to the public on Thursday, April 30, 2020 at 7:00am.

-The Aquatic Center will only be open to pass-holder lap swimmers.
+The Aquatic Center is only open to pass-holder lap swimmers and swimming lessons.

 Single play at the Tennis & Pickleball Center will begin on Monday, May 4, 2020.